Find Affordable College Courses

 While working on their degree, physical science majors at Medgar accumulate an average of around $9,250 in student debt.

 You’ll join some of the best and brightest minds around you if you attend New York City College of Technology.
 The school came in at #4 on this year’s Best General Physical Sciences Schools in New York list.
-Located in the city of Brooklyn, City Tech is a public college with a large student population.
+Located in the city of Brooklyn, City Tech is a public school with a fairly large student population.

-Out of the 5 schools in New York that were part of this year’s ranking, Borough of Manhattan Community College landed the # 5 spot on the list.
-Located in the large city of New York, BMCC is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend Borough of Manhattan Community College.
+It ranked #5 on our 2023 Best General Physical Sciences Schools in New York list.
+Located in the city of New York, BMCC is a public school with a large student population.

 On average, physical science graduates from BMCC take out $10,000 in student loans while working on their degree.